TinoRabe/Blog-Netlify/site/content/post/upcoming-blog-series-advanced-techniques-to-master-powerapps-portals.md

 ---
 Why should you follow this blog series?

-Find out what's in it for you:
+Find out, what's in it for you:

 > Project Ramp-up:
 >